Best Backpacking Pack

 |Single Day/Overnight (1-2 nights)||20 – 50|

 |Extended (5+ nights)||80+|

-The above table is mainly for beginner hikers who have yet to economise, sports enthusiasts who need to carry a lot of equipment on their hike such as avid climbers.
-Alternatively, parents who need to carry kit for their children or for campers who simply enjoy more luxury and simply can’t go without their camp folding chair and a full dining set.
+The above table is mainly for beginner hikers who have yet to economize on gear choices or hikers who need to carry a lot of equipment for other activities, such as climbing or slacklining, or parents who need to carry extra kit for their children.

-The table below gives an attainable pack size for trips if you are willing to economise and pack only the items you truly need.
-However, bear in mind that choosing to pack ultra light camping gear will often require finding smaller packed size items which are often more expensive than their bulkier competitors.
+The table below gives an attainable pack size for those able or willing to economize and pack only the items you truly need.
+However, bear in mind that choosing to pack ultralight camping gear will often require finding smaller packed size items, which are often more expensive than their bulkier competitors.

 Streamlined Guidelines for Pack Size Based on Trip Length